 Finally, make it a house rule to turn off all switches and unplug all electrical appliances when they are not in use.

 Currently, the world’s population stands at seven billion.
 Imagine how many households that makes.
-And if we were to consider the amount of waste that each household throws out every day, that would accumulate into tons and tons of garbage per day, which would take a lot of toll on the environment.
+And if we were to consider the amount of waste that each household throws out every day.
+Because that accumulates into tons and tons of garbage per day.
+That which is taking a lot of toll on the environment.
 It falls to each and every one of us to do our part in reducing the waste we put out.
 There are various ways we can do this.
 One is to recycle and reuse household items.
 For instance, plastic containers of food can be recycled to store your household knickknacks.
-Plastic bottles and glass can be reused to decorate your house.
+Plastic bottles and glass can be reused to decorate your green living house.
 If you have old clothing and toys that you no longer use, instead of throwing them away, you can donate them to a charitable organization so other people can still put them to use.

 Growing your own food has many advantages to it.
 One is that it will reduce your household’s monthly expenses for groceries.
 Another advantage is that it is healthier for you and your family because you will have offered more organic fare in your meals.
 Finally, it will reduce your carbon footprint because you will make fewer trips to the store.
 To grow your garden, you can use rainwater to water your plants in order to further conserve on resources.
 You can store rainwater in containers provided by Rain Water Tanks Direct.

-The green lifestyle is not just a trend that will pass in time.
-As time passes, more and more people are starting to realize the urgency and importance of leading more sustainable lives and making healthier choices that are beneficial to them, their families, and the environment.
+The green living lifestyle is not just a trend that will pass in time.
+As time passes, more and more people are starting to realize the urgency and importance of leading more sustainable green living lives.
+Thereby making healthier choices that are beneficial to them, their families, and the environment.